binlecode/example-todo-fastapi/README.md

 # Example Todo App with Fastapi and Sqlalchemy

-This is a simple todo crud REST api app with sqlalchemy ORM.
+This is a simple todo crud app
+- REST API endpoints for todo crud operations
+- jinja2 template + tailwindcss for frontend html
+  - jquery ajax call to REST API endpoints for data
 - Sqlalchemy db session is injected into route functions via Fastapi Depends() function
 - Fastapi has built-in OAuth 2 password flow user authentication support, it is